Avoiding Waste: Selling Unwanted Items Online

 Have a look around the internet and see what price other people are selling similar items for.
 Make sure you are competitive but still getting a fair price.Include measurements

 Always include the measurements of items where they are relevant, especially for clothes.
-This way customers will have a much better idea of if something will fit them.Business energy with a difference
+This way customers will have a much better idea of if something will fit them.Business Energy With a Difference from Purely Energy

 - All About Bike Recycling